ericsonga/TeacherCSP/_sources/CSPrinTeasers/teacherBook.rst

 This Book is for Teachers
 ==========================

-This chapter introduces the approach used in this book and offers some quick "teasers" of things we'll be doing later.  **Don't worry if you don't understand all the code (programs - instructions that a computer can understand) that you see in this chapter**.
+This chapter introduces the approach used in this book and offers some quick "teasers" of things we'll be doing later.  **Don't worry if you don't understand the code (programs - instructions that a computer can understand) that you see in this chapter**.
 We'll go through things much more slowly in the next few chapters.
 This book is intended for teachers who haven't programmed before.

 ..	index::
 	single: Python